 We utilize a lattice model to determine the fair market value of the warrants accounted for as liabilities.
-The 1,570,565 warrants issued in connection with a 2010 bridge financing and 375,000 warrants issued in connection with a 2010 debt financing were accounted for as derivative liabilities in connection with the price protection provisions of the warrants in compliance with ASC 815.
-There were an additional 143,700 warrants in the first quarter of 2012 as a result of the LPC share issuance triggering the anti-dilution clause in the original warrant agreement.
+The 1,570,565 warrants issued in connection with a 2010 bridge financing, the 375,000 warrants issued in connection with a 2010 debt financing and the 4,254,387 warrants issued in connection with the second quarter 2013 equity financing were accounted for as derivative liabilities in connection with the price protection provisions of the warrants in compliance with ASC 815.
+The warrants issued in the second quarter of 2013 resulted in a warrant derivative liability of \$1,485,313 as of the issuance on June 5, 2013.
+There were an additional 143,700 warrants in the first quarter of 2012 as a result of the LPC share issuance triggering the anti-dilution clause in the original warrant agreement and an additional 97,828 related to the second quarter of 2013 equity financing.
 The lattice model accommodates the probability of exercise price adjustment features as outlined in the warrant agreements.
-We recorded an unrealized gain of \$635,355 resulting from the change in the fair value of the warrant derivative liability for the first quarter of 2013.
+We recorded an unrealized gain of \$1,095,625 resulting from the change in the fair value of the warrant derivative liability for the first six months of 2013.
 Under the terms of the warrant agreement, at any time while the warrant is outstanding, the exercise price per share can be reduced to the price per share of future subsequent equity sales of our common stock or common stock equivalents that is lower than the exercise price per share as stated in the warrant agreement.